Alternative Credentials

 OR

-• A degree that includes a minimum of 30 college credits in ECE or related coursework.
-These credits must have been earned as part of a completed degree.
+• A degree or a combination of a degree and a minimum of 30 college credits in Early Childhood (ECE) or related coursework.

 All degrees must be from a regionally accredited institution, recognized by the U.S. Department of Education.